FlowersLib Logo

 Culture

-Though the Chinese rose holds a modest place in traditional Chinese culture, new archaeological findings suggest that it was a totem plant of the northern tribes of the Huaxia ancestors, which is equivalent to the legendary tribe of the Yellow Emperor.
-It is one of China’s ten famous flowers.
+The Chinese rose, while modestly represented in traditional Chinese culture, has recently gained new significance.
+Archaeological findings suggest it was a totem plant for the northern tribes of the Huaxia ancestors, equivalent to the legendary tribe of the Yellow Emperor.
+This discovery elevates its status among China’s ten famous flowers.

 City Flower

-The Chinese rose is the national flower of countries such as Luxembourg, Iraq, and Syria.
+The Chinese rose holds the honor of being the national flower for countries including Luxembourg, Iraq, and Syria, demonstrating its international appeal and cultural importance.

 Flower Language of Roses

-White roses symbolize respect and nobility.
-In Japan, white roses (Chinese roses) symbolize paternal love and are the main flower used for Father’s Day.
+White roses embody respect and nobility.
+In Japanese culture, white roses (including Chinese roses) symbolize paternal love and are the primary flower for Father’s Day celebrations.

-Pink roses represent first love; black roses represent individuality and creativity.
+Pink roses signify first love, while black roses represent individuality and creativity.

 Green-white roses symbolize innocence, simplicity, or a pure heart.

-Tricolor roses represent being knowledgeable, talented, and affectionate.
+Tricolor roses signify a person who is knowledgeable, talented, and affectionate.